coded-aesthetics/hugo-blog/content/posts/ray-marching-cosmic-unicorn.md

-categories = ["Programming", "Hardware"] author = "Jan" description = "How I brought 3D ray-traced graphics to a tiny 32×32 LED matrix using ray marching and dual-script optimization"
+categories = ["Programming", "Hardware"] author = "Jan" description = "How I brought 3D ray-traced graphics to a tiny 32×32 LED matrix using ray marching and dual-script optimization" title = "Building a Real-Time Ray Marching Renderer for the Cosmic Unicorn" subtitle = "How I brought 3D ray-traced graphics to a tiny 32×32 LED matrix"
 +++

-# Building a Real-Time Ray Marching Renderer for the Cosmic Unicorn

-*How I brought 3D ray-traced graphics to a tiny 32×32 LED matrix*

----

 ![/images/ezgif-6a87ddae8c0d19.gif](/images/ezgif-6a87ddae8c0d19.gif)